How much is corn yield costing you

 * Potential cost of yield loss: $157.50/acre.

-3) Downed Corn Losses
+3) Down Corn Losses

-“If you’ve got lodged or downed plants and the corn head can’t get it, you have the potential to lose a big part of that yield,” Bollig adds.
+“If you’ve got lodged or down plants and the corn head can’t get it, you have the potential to lose a big part of that yield,” Bollig adds.
 “It’s normal to lose anywhere from 5 to 30 bushels/acre in severe conditions.
 It all depends on the ability of that machinery to get it.”

 * Potential cost of yield loss: $17.50 to $105/acre.